DXDXdada/isf_25_26_deep_learning_project/readme.md

 8. **Volatility clustering is the real signal**: Returns themselves don't predict much, but high volatility following high volatility gave our models something to learn.

-### Limitations

-1. **Just predicting direction**: We only predicted up or down, not by how much.
-In real trading, the size of the move matters a lot.

-2. **Only 5 assets**: That's not enough to say this works everywhere.
-We'd need way more stocks from different sectors.

-3. **No trading costs**: Our metrics don't include commissions, slippage, or market impact.
-Those eat into profits in real trading.

-4. **Possible data leakage**: Even though we split chronologically, we might have accidentally used future info in our features.

-5. **Market has changed**: We trained on 2000-2020 data.
-The post-COVID, high-inflation market might be different.

-6. **Only US markets**: All our assets are USD and mostly US-based.
-We don't know how this works globally.

 ### What Could Be Done Next

 **Better models**: